A General Framework for Interpretable Neural Learning based on Local Information-Theoretic Goal Functions: Infomorphic networks encompass various learning paradigms

 \paragraph{Protocol} We sequentially present randomly sampled images containing between 0 and 8 bars.
 Due to the time delay in recurrent connections, presentation of a new image introduces a mismatch between the receptive and contextual inputs of all neurons.
 We compensate for the resulting noise by presenting each image for 8 successive time steps.

 Early in training, neurons compete for which information to encode.
 Two neurons choosing to encode for the same bar leads to a local optimum where both neurons try to increase their receptive weights to reduce stochasticity, however cannot obtain high unique information.
-To avoid this local maximum and prolong the critical initial phase of high stochasticity and competition, we introduce a strong weight decay (linear down-scaling of all receptive weights after each time step) during the first half of training (see \cref{apx:params-unsupervised} for all chosen training parameters).
+To avoid this local maximum and prolong the critical initial phase of high stochasticity and competition, we introduce a strong weight decay (linear down-scaling of all receptive weights after each time step) during the first half of training (\cref{apx:params-unsupervised} for all chosen training parameters).

-\paragraph{Performance and Outcome} Over the course of training almost all neurons learn to encode mutually different individual bars (see \cref{fig:unsupervised}B-C).
-Rare encoding errors occur exclusively when two neurons encode the same bar (see Appendix \cref{fig:bars-encoding-all-nets}).
-Correspondingly, the total mutual information of the layer $I(\mbf X_R: Y_1,\ldots, Y_8)$ approaches the entropy of the data set, indicating successful compression of the receptive input information (see \cref{fig:unsupervised}D).
+\paragraph{Performance and Outcome} Over the course of training almost all neurons learn to encode mutually different individual bars (\cref{fig:unsupervised} C).
+Rare encoding errors occur exclusively when two neurons encode the same bar (Appendix \cref{fig:bars-encoding-all-nets}).
+Correspondingly, the total mutual information of the layer $I(\mbf X_R: Y_1,\ldots, Y_8)$ approaches the entropy of the data set, indicating successful compression of the receptive input information (\cref{fig:unsupervised} D).

-\paragraph{Information dynamics} The average unique receptive information of the neurons $I_{\unq,R}$ converges to 0.77 bits, with the average conditional mutual information $I(Y:R|C) = I_{\unq, R} + I_{\syn}$ reaching close to 1.0 bits.
-This suboptimal result is mostly attributable to individual neurons not having fully converged onto their chosen bar, and to the weak contextual cross-talk between neurons (see Appendix \cref{fig:bars-succ-pid-weights}).
-However, the above-mentioned rare encoding errors, i.e. two neurons encoding the same bar, show a strikingly different signature of low unique information $I_{\unq,R}$ and high redundancy $I_{\red}$ (see Appendix \cref{fig:bars-unsucc-pid-weights}).
+\paragraph{Information Dynamics} The average unique receptive information of the neurons $I_{\unq,R}$ converges to 0.77 bits, with the average conditional mutual information $I(Y:R|C) = I_{\unq, R} + I_{\syn}$ reaching close to 1.0 bits (\cref{fig:unsupervised} B and C).
+This suboptimal result is mostly attributable to individual neurons not having fully converged onto their chosen bar, and to the weak contextual cross-talk between neurons (Appendix \cref{fig:bars-succ-pid-weights}).
+However, the above-mentioned rare encoding errors, i.e., two neurons encoding the same bar, show a strikingly different signature of low unique information $I_{\unq,R}$ and high redundancy $I_{\red}$ (Appendix \cref{fig:bars-unsucc-pid-weights}).